Lightning-AI/pytorch-lightning/docs/source/starter/style_guide.rst

             self.encoder = encoder
             self.decoder = decoder

-For fast prototyping it's often useful to define all the computations in a LightningModule.
-For reusability and scalability it might be better to pass in the relevant backbones.
+For fast prototyping, it's often useful to define all the computations in a LightningModule.
+For reusability and scalability, it might be better to pass in the relevant backbones.

 Self-contained
 ==============
 A Lightning module should be self-contained.
-A good test to see how self-contained your model is, is to ask yourself this question:
+To see how self-contained your model is, a good test is to ask yourself this question:

 "Can someone drop this file into a Trainer without knowing anything about the internals?"